What is the First RMD Year for Those Born in 1959?

 Age 75 Born on or after January 1, 1960

-However, it’s not entirely clear whether the IRS has the authority to make this correction.
+However, it is not entirely clear whether the IRS has the authority to make this correction.
 Earlier this year, the U.S. Supreme Court issued the Loper Bright Enterprises v.
 Raimondo decision, which gives judges more power to overturn IRS (and other governmental) regulations.
-Based on that decision, it is possible a judge could decide that only Congress has the power to fix its own mistake.
+Based on that decision, it is possible that a judge could decide that only Congress has the power to fix its own mistake.

-But for now, your best bet is to follow the RMD chart above.
+But for now, your best bet is to follow the RMD chart (shown above).

 Content Citation Guidelines